 Many of these towns also have unique festivities going on, including carriage rides, carolers, and Nativity scenes.
 Holiday-themed events typically occur on weekends during December.
 You can visit the Hill Country towns traveling north starting from the city of San Antonio, which has its own unique lighting displays.

-Although these towns are close together geographically, the lighting trail is certainly not something to take in on a single night.
-Rather, visitors should expect to spend several nights if they want to see everything the Texas Hill Country Regional Christmas Lighting Trail has to offer.
+Although these towns are close together geographically the events are not something you can take in on a single night.
+Rather, visitors should expect to spend several nights in the Hill Country if they want to see a good selection of what the towns have to offer for the season.

 While a formal regional holiday trail no longer is publicized, you can drive from town to town yourself during the holidays discovering each unique celebration.
 It’s a great way to get to know the Texas Hill Country towns and to experience the lights and cheer of the holiday season.